lauramulasinserm/RELAB---viral-dynamics/03_results/README.md

 # Results analysis

-This directory contains the R scripts used for downstream analyses and generation of the main study results.
+This directory contains the R scripts used for analyses and generation of the main study results.

 - `simulations/`: simulation of viral trajectories.
 - `model_assessment/`: comparison of observed and simulated Ct distributions.